lyhistory/lyhistory.github.io/docs/vuepress/docs/software/interview_questions.md

 If you need to execute logic only after all beans are fully initialized, but before the app starts accepting traffic, which hook do you use?

-spring bean lifecycle
+#### spring bean lifecycle
 https://medium.com/@TheTechDude/spring-bean-lifecycle-full-guide-f865966e89ce

-Explain the Spring Bean lifecycle.
+##### Explain the Spring Bean lifecycle.
 Give me a concrete example where initializing something in the constructor caused a bug, and how you fixed it using lifecycle hooks.”

-##### Dependency

-**If I have two beans, A and B, and A depends on B, who initializes first?**
+##### If I have two beans, A and B, and A depends on B, who initializes first?

+###### candidates often hesitate because the phrase "A depends on B"​ feels ambiguous.
+The candidate's internal thought process usually goes something like this:
+What does 'depends' actually mean here?
+Does it simply mean A holds a reference to B internally?
+Or does it mean A needs to wait for B's initialization logic to fully complete before A can start?
+Are we talking about constructor instantiation, or the entire lifecycle including @PostConstruct?
+And if A truly depends on B, isn't Spring supposed to just figure it out automatically — or do I need to intervene?

+interviewer: That hesitation is exactly the right instinct.
+The term 'depends on' is actually overloaded in Spring.
+To answer correctly, you need to clarify how​ A depends on B. Let's think about two specific scenarios:

+In the first case, A has an explicit, structural dependency​ on B. A needs to directly reference B — for example, B is injected into A via a constructor parameter or a setter method.
+A literally cannot be constructed without B.

+In the second case, A does not​ directly reference B at all.
+There is no @Autowired Bfield inside A. However, A still needs to wait for B to finish its full initialization first.
+Why?
+Because B's initialization produces a side effect​ — maybe B's @PostConstructmethod modifies a global static variable, populates a shared cache, or updates a system-wide configuration.
+A's own initialization logic then reads from that global state.
+Even though A has no idea B even exists in its codebase, functionally, A depends on B's side effects being completed first.

+"So now, with those two scenarios in mind — how does Spring behave differently in each case?
+And what tools do you have to control or override that behavior?"

+A senior-level candidate might respond like this:
+"It depends on what kind of dependency we're talking about.
+If A has a direct reference to B — say, through constructor injection — then Spring automatically instantiates B first because A literally can't be constructed without it.
+But if it's an indirect dependency, where A doesn't reference B but relies on some global state or side effect that B produces during its @PostConstruct, then Spring won't know about it.
+In that case, I'd use @DependsOn("b")to explicitly declare the initialization order.
+Without that, the container makes no guarantees about which bean finishes first."

+###### pivot: instantiation VS initialization
 ❌ "A depends on B, so B initializes first — meaning Spring calls new B() before new A()."—— 这里的 "initializes" 其实说的是 instantiation，他在混用。
 ✅ "B goes through instantiation and initialization first, then A's constructor can receive it."—— 分得清。

 When you say 'B initializes first', do you mean Spring calls new B() first, or do you mean B goes through its full lifecycle — injection, @PostConstruct, all that — before A gets it?"

-Ah right — I meant B is fully initialized, not just instantiated.
-So B's @PostConstructwould have run before A's constructor even sees it.

-Oh — so there's a difference between instantiation and initialization?
+❌Oh — so there's a difference between instantiation and initialization?
 Let me think… instantiation is new, initialization is the stuff after — injection, @PostConstruct?

-Exactly.
-And that's why with constructor injection, when A's constructor runs, B is already both instantiated and​ initialized — which is stronger than most people realize.
+✅With constructor injection, when A's constructor runs, B is already both instantiated and​ initialized — which is stronger than most people realize.

-Let me give you a concrete case.
-If A uses @Autowired Bon a field, and A's constructor tries to call b.doSomething()— what happens?
+###### pivot: Let me give you a concrete case.
+If A uses @Autowired B on a field, and A's constructor tries to call b.doSomething()— what happens?
-NPE null pointer exception
+✅NPE null pointer exception
 Right.
 Because at that point, new A()has happened — A is instantiated​ — but B hasn't been injected yet, so A isn't initialized.
 That's the difference. newis one thing, being ready-to-use is another.

+###### pivot: PostConstruct
-OK, so if A uses constructor injection for B — at the moment A's constructor body runs, has B's @PostConstructalready executed, or not yet?
+OK, so if A uses constructor injection for B — at the moment A's constructor body runs, has B's @PostConstruct already executed, or not yet?

+I meant B is fully initialized, not just instantiated.
+So B's @PostConstruct would have run before A's constructor even sees it.

-**Can I control that order?**
+###### **Can I control that order?**

 Yes, absolutely.
 In Spring, if Bean A depends on Bean B, the most straightforward and recommended way to control their initialization order is by using Constructor Injection.